flavianh/npe-java/README.md

 brew install openjdk maven checkstyle
 ```

-Java version is be 19 at the time of creation of this repo.
+Java version is 19 at the time of creation of this repo.